ZhaoPeiduo/NASC_2024/readme.md

 ### Model Specification

-japanese-stablelm-instruct-gamma-7b by stabilityai with half precision is chosen as the LLM for this project.
+After comparing three candidate models, japanese-stablelm-instruct-gamma-7b by stabilityai with half precision is chosen as the LLM backend for this project.

 The half-precision model is able to fit within a laptop RTX4080 GPU, occupying approximately 11GB of GPU memory.